GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

     - Apply for a student version access (answer a few questions regarding your account and usage- in my case it was a student project).
     - Once approved, you will be given a Twitter <i>API Key</i> and <i>API Secret Key</i>.
     - You will then have to a create and name your new App (in this instance: AWSComprehend-GA) which will be provided with an <i>Access Token</i> and <i>Secret Access Token</i>.
-    - Update the 'api_auth.cfg' file that I have included in this repository with your:
+    - Update the 'api_auth.cfg' file that included in this repository with your:
       <i>API Key, API Secret Key, Access Token</i> and <i>Secret Access Token</i>

 <img width="1680" alt="Twitter 1" src="https://user-images.githubusercontent.com/37382927/97384578-3561f680-188d-11eb-931a-95efe2acc64d.png">